 Insert a small screwdriver to release the old blade.
 Then slip in the new one.

-It's easy to tell when your blades need replacing.
+It’s easy to tell when you need to change wiper blades.
 Simply press the washer button and see if your blades wipe clean.
-If they streak, they're toast.
+If they streak, they’re toast.
 The auto parts store will have lots of economy blades, but go with a name brand instead (ANCO, Trico or Bosch).
 They cost more than economy blades, but their higher-quality rubber wipes better, has better UV protection and lasts longer.

 Follow the installation instructions on the package.
 Be sure you have a firm grip on the wiper arm once you remove the old blade.
 If it gets away from you, it can hit the windshield with enough force to crack it.